rriket/Google-Chrome-Browser/README.md

 # Google-Chrome-Browser
-Build a Google Chrome Web Browser Using Python
+Built a Google Chrome Web Browser in Python using PyQt5